 You wonder how many shared folders you have on your computer and where they are located.
-This post provides some easy steps to find your share folder on your Windows 10 computer.
+This post provides some easy steps to view your shared folders in Windows 10 computer.

 How to view shared folders using the search bar